zainnadeem/objc-BlackJack-ios-0616/README.md

   * The evaluation for a "bust" should set the `busted` boolean to `YES` if the `handscore` is greater than `21`.
 All of the tests for `acceptCard:` should pass before you move on.

 7. Write the implementation for the `shouldHit` method.
 This is how the player decides whether to accept a new card ("to hit") or stop at its current score until the end of the game ("to stay").
 After staying, the player cannot take a new card for the rest of the current game.
 A simple implementation of the decision making method is to just have the player follow "house rules": which is to say that the house is required to openly declare at what score it will stay—typically either 16 or 17.
-  * Choose either 16 or 17 as the maximum score to hit.
-Use an `if` statement that compares the current `handscore` to the value you've chosen.
-If the `handscore` is greater than that value, set the `stayed` property to `YES` and `return NO;`, otherwise return `YES`.
+If the `handscore` is greater than that value, set the `stayed` property to `YES` and return `NO`, otherwise return `YES`.

-8. Write the implementation for the `resetForNewGame` which tells the player how to reset for a new game.
+8. Write the implementation for the `resetForNewGame` which resets a player for a new game.
 It should:
   * empty the `cardsInHand` array,
   * set `handscore` to zero, and
   * set the four boolean values (`aceInHand`, `stayed`, `blackjack`, and `busted`) to `NO`.